 Next up we're going to dig into building a podcast application using Neo4j.
 If you'd like to join live be sure to follow us on the Neo4j Twitch channel or Youtube.
 You can find more great streams from other Neo4j folks here

 New Blog Posts#

 This week I wrote Building A Location Aware Endpoint Using Neo4j And Cloudflare Workers that shows how to use the Neo4j HTTP API with Cloudflare Workers.
 Edge handlers like Cloudflare Workers are rapidly emerging as the next iteration of serverless and a technology that I think will make significant impact on the way we build and deploy applications so it's important to see how they can be used with other technologies.

 It's not purely reading, but I've been working through Esri's Spatial Data Science online course (MOOC) over the last few weeks.
 This course shows how to apply machine learning techniques to geospatial data.
 I think the last MOOC I completed was a NLP course from Coursera several years ago that informed some of the work with NLP I've done in the past so it's nice to dig in to a new topic through the MOOC format.

 That's it for this week.
 Thanks for reading!

 Subscribe To Will's Newsletter

-Want to know when the next blog post is published?
+Want to know when the next blog post or video is published?
 Subscribe now!